-Peoria is also home to a lively entertainment district filled with shopping, dining, and live performances at various local venues that each have their own flair.
-Plus, The Rio Vista Park and Recreation Center has 50 acres to stretch your legs.
-Or, rent a boat at Lake Pleasant Regional Park instead and relax on the water.
-With temperatures around 22°C most of the year, you can easily spring into Peoria's active lifestyle.
+Peoria is home to a lively entertainment district filled with shopping, dining and live performances at various local venues that each have their own flair.
+Stretch your legs over the 50 acres at the Rio Vista Community Park and nearby recreation center.
+Or, rent a boat at Lake Pleasant Regional Park and relax on the water.
+With temperatures around 72°F (22°C) most of the year, you can easily spring into Peoria's active lifestyle.

-Prefer to get away from the city lights and immerse yourself in the quiet Southwest desert?
+Prefer to get away from the city lights and immerse yourself within the quiet Southwest desert?
 Book a room at the 20,000-acre Rancho de Los Caballeros in Wickenburg for a modern ranch experience.
-Relax on the porch or in the spa, eat world-class cuisine, golf, and horseback ride through the Sonoran Desert between day trips to the Valley, just a little over an hour away.
-ATV tours, tennis, a pool, and trap-and-skeet shooting are also on-site.
+Relax on the porch or in the spa, eat world-class cuisine, golf and horseback ride through the Sonoran Desert between daytrips to the Valley, just a little more than an hour away.
+ATV tours, tennis, a pool and trap-and-skeet shooting are also on-site.
 Plus children's program and babysitting services let mom and dad enjoy grown-up time.

 While these central Arizona hotspots will certainly get your vacation going, there's still more to discover in the heart of the state.
 From metropolitan Phoenix to the cowboy town of Wickenburg, explore what else there is to see and do in the center of it all.